 The other thing that puzzles me is that do the people promoting these “treatments” actually think that if they did work, that scientists wouldn’t have investigated and perfected them decades ago?
 Most of those involved in cancer research would love to find a simple and effective treatment, however, history has shown that the treatment of cancer is challenging.
 Even so, the treatments that are being developed are getting better and better every year.

-Maple syrup and bicarbonate of soda does not make sense as a cancer treatment.
+Maple syrup and bicarbonate of soda do not make sense as a cancer treatment.
 Though if heated together long enough I wonder if they might form a Canadian equivalent of hokey pokey?